strauchlab/iNNterfaceDesign/README.md

 4. h5py v.2.10.0.
 5. NumPy v.1.19.1

 A manual to the program can be found here, in "Manual.docx" file.
 The manual contains instractions for both iNNterfaceDesign as a whole and PepSep methods only separately.
-Besides, video showing installation process and test runs can be watched using these links:
+Besides, video showing installation process and test runs are uploaded to "videos" folder or can be watched using these links:

 https://www.linkedin.com/posts/raulia-syrlybaeva-a9b4737b_innterfacedesign-activity-6914257560657113088-deeJ?utm_source=linkedin_share&utm_medium=member_desktop_web

 https://www.linkedin.com/posts/raulia-syrlybaeva-a9b4737b_innterfacedesign-activity-6914263775223111680-dt3a?utm_source=linkedin_share&utm_medium=member_desktop_web

-If you want to give feedback and you are not at ease with GitHub, you can write me directly to email raulia.syrlybaeva@gmail.com

 ### How do I reference this work?